dengking/programming-language/docs/C-family-language/C++/Language-reference/Functions/Overload-resolution/accu-Overload-Resolution.md

 ## Overview of Overloading Process

 Declaring two or more items with the same name in a scope is called *overloading* .
 In C++ the items which can be overloaded are **free functions**, **member functions** and **constructors**, which are collectively referred to as **functions**.
 The compiler selects which function to use at compile time according to the **argument list**, including the **object** itself in the case of **member functions**.
 The functions that have the same name and are visible in a specific context are called *candidates* .
-First the usable functions are selected from the set of candidates.
+First the usable functions are selected from the set of **candidates**.
 These usable functions are called *viable functions* .
-A function is viable if it can be called, that is the parameter count matches the arguments and an *implicit conversion sequence* exists for every argument to the corresponding parameter.
+A function is viable if it can be called, that is the **parameter count** matches the arguments and an *implicit conversion sequence* exists for every argument to the corresponding parameter.
 A function having more parameters than there are arguments in an argument list can also be viable if default arguments exist for all the extra parameters.
 In such cases the extra parameters are not considered for the purpose of overload resolution. **Access control** is applied after **overload resolution**, meaning that if the function selected is not accessible in the specified context, the program is ill-formed.

 **Phases of the function call process:**